Manikaran: Hindu belief

-The legend of Manikaran says that while walking around, Lord Shiva and Goddess Parvati once chanced upon a lush green place surrounded by mountains.
+The legend of Manikaran says that while walking around, Shiva and Parvati once chanced upon a lush green place surrounded by mountains.
 Enamoured by the beauty of the place, they decided to spend some time there.
 It is believed that they actually spent eleven hundred years here.

-During their stay, Goddess Parvati lost her mani (precious stones) in the waters of a stream.
+During their stay, Parvati lost her earring in the waters of a stream.
 Upset over the loss, she asked Shiva to retrieve it.
-Lord Shiva commanded his attendant to find the mani for Parvati.
+Shiva commanded his attendant to find the earring for Parvati.
 However, when they failed, he was extremely angry.
 He opened his third eye, a tremendously inauspicious event which led to disturbances in the universe.
-An appeal was made before the serpent god, Sheshnag, to pacify Lord Shiva.
+An appeal was made before the serpent god, Shesha, to pacify Shiva.
 Sheshnag hissed, thereby giving rise to a flow of boiling water.
-The water spread over the entire area, resulting in the emergence of precious stones of the type Goddess Parvati had lost, and Lord Shiva and Goddess Parvati were happy.
+The water spread over the entire area, resulting in the emergence of precious stones of the type Parvati had lost, and Shiva and Parvati were happy.

-The name Manikaran is derived from this legend.
-The water is still hot and is considered extremely auspicious.
-A pilgrimage to this place is thought of as complete.
-It is also believed that there is no need to pay a visit to Kashi after visiting this place.
-The water of the spring is also supposed to have curative powers.
-The water is so hot that rice can be cooked in it.